TABLE OF CONTENTS

-(2) a contract to provide “covered services” existed between the claimed subcontractor and a contractor at the facility or the identified vendor (during the covered time frame);and
+(2) a contract to provide “covered services” existed between the claimed subcontractor and a DOE contractor at the facility or the identified vendor (during the covered time frame); and

 (3) the employment activities (work or labor) took place on the premises of the covered facility.

 d.
 Subcontractor employment at DOE facilities.
-Because the DOE generally did not keep records of employees of subcontractors, the CE is faced with particular evidentiary challenges in establishing subcontractor employment.
-To establish each of the elements needed, it is generally necessary to gather and evaluate documentation from multiple sources, including the DOE, the SSA and the CPWR.
+Because DOE generally did not keep records of employees of subcontractors, the CE is faced with particular evidentiary challenges in establishing subcontractor employment.
+To establish each of the elements needed, a CE generally will find it necessary to gather and evaluate documentation from multiple sources, including DOE, the SSA and CPWR.

 e.
 Developing subcontractor employment.
-The CE will likely use an assortment of documentary evidence from different sources to make a finding of covered subcontractor employment.
+The CE will likely have to use an assortment of documentary evidence to make a finding of covered subcontractor employment.
 For example, SSA records may show that the employee worked for Sentell Brothers, thus establishing verified earnings.
-Documentation from the CPWR may show that Sentell Brothers was a subcontractor during the period of verified earnings at K-25, X-20, Y-12 and Oak Ridge in general.
+Documentation from CPWR may show that Sentell Brothers was a subcontractor during the period of verified earnings at K-25, X-20, Y-12 and Oak Ridge in general.
 The DOE may also provide documentation showing that the employee had a clearance to work at K-25 doing construction or dosimetry badging information specific to K-25.
-In this situation, the CE has sufficient documentation to make a determination that the employee worked as a K-25 subcontractor employee during the time period for which the earnings, the contractual information, and the presence on the premises requirements are all met.
+In this situation, the CE likely has sufficient documentation to make a determination that the employee worked as a K-25 subcontractor employee during the time period for which the earnings, the contractual information and the presence on the premises requirements are all met.

 For all instances in which the CE is required to evaluate potential subcontractor employment, the CE writes a memo to the file delineating every period of claimed subcontractor employment and specifying the evidence in the case file that supports each of the following:

-1) the claimed subcontractor was in a contractual relationship with DOE,
+(1) the claimed subcontractor was in a contractual relationship with a DOE contractor,

-2) the subcontract provided a service on the premises of DOE, and
+(2) the subcontractor provided a service to DOE on the premises of the DOE facility, and